KoketsoMangwale/aws-cloud-journey/EC2/Launching-EC2-Instance.md

 3. **Use a Remote Desktop Client:**
    - Open your Remote Desktop client (e.g., Remote Desktop Connection on Windows).
-   - Enter the public IP address of your EC2 instance.
+   - Enter the public IP address of your EC2 instance in the Computer field
+   - Enter the username in my case it is Administrator in the User name field
    - Click "Connect."

 4. **Enter the Credentials:**